MicrosoftDocs/azure-docs/articles/virtual-machines/restore-point-troubleshooting.md

 **Error code**: OperationNotAllowed/OperationNotAllowedDisksNotAllocated <br>
 **Error message**: Operation 'Create Restore Point' is not allowed as disk(s) have not been allocated successfully.
 Please exclude these disk(s) using excludeDisks property and retry. <br>

-If anyone of the disks attached to the VM is not allocated properly the restore point will fail.
+If any one of the disks attached to the VM is not allocated properly, the restore point will fail.
 You need to exclude these disks before triggering creation of restore point for the VM.
 If you are using ARM API to create restore point, to exclude a disk, add its identifier to the excludeDisks property in the request body.
-If you are using [CLI](../virtual-machines/virtual-machines-create-restore-points-cli?branch=release-restorepoints-ga#exclude-disks-when-creating-a-restore-point) or [PS](../virtual-machines/virtual-machines-create-restore-points-powershell?branch=release-restorepoints-ga#exclude-disks-from-the-restore-point) or [portal](../virtual-machines/virtual-machines-create-restore-points-portal?branch=release-restorepoints-ga#step-2-create-a-vm-restore-point) please set the respective parameters.
+If you are using [CLI](virtual-machines-create-restore-points-cli.md#exclude-disks-when-creating-a-restore-point), [PowerShell](virtual-machines-create-restore-points-powershell.md#exclude-disks-from-the-restore-point), or [Portal](virtual-machines-create-restore-points-portal#step-2-create-a-vm-restore-point), set the respective parameters.

 ## VMRestorePointClientError - Restore Point creation failed due to inadequate VM resources.

 **Error code**: VMRestorePointClientError <br>
 **Error message**: Restore Point creation failed due to inadequate VM resources.
 Increase VM resources by changing the VM size and retry the operation.
-To resize the virtual machine, refer https://azure.microsoft.com/blog/resize-virtual-machines/ <br>
+To resize the virtual machine, see https://azure.microsoft.com/blog/resize-virtual-machines/. <br>

 Creating restore point requires enough compute resource to be available.
-If restore point creation with the above error you need resize the VM and choose a higher VM size.
+If the restore point was created with the above error you need resize the VM and choose a higher VM size.
 You follow the steps documented on [how to resize your VM](https://azure.microsoft.com/blog/resize-virtual-machines/).
 Once the VM is resized please retry the restore point operation.

 ## BadRequest/MinApiVersionRequired - This request can be made with api-version '2021-03-01' or newer

 **Error code**: BadRequest/MinApiVersionRequired <br>
 **Error message**: This request can be made with api-version '2022-03-01' or newer. <br>

-Restore points are supported only with API version 2022-03-01 or newer.
+Restore points are supported only with the API version 2022-03-01 or newer.
 If you are using REST APIs to create and manage restore points, please use the specified API version when calling the restore point API

 ## OperationNotAllowed/RPCV2RestorePointForDiskTypeNotSupported - Creation of Restore Point of a Virtual Machine with Shared disks is not supported.

 **Error code**: VMRestorePointClientError <br>
 **Error message**: Creation of Restore Point of a Virtual Machine with Shared disks is not supported.
 You may exclude this disk from the restore point via excludeDisks property. <br>

 Restore points are currently not supported for shared disks.
 You need to exclude these disks before triggering creation of restore point for the VM.
 If you are using ARM API to create restore point, to exclude a disk, add its identifier to the excludeDisks property in the request body.
-If you are using [CLI](../virtual-machines/virtual-machines-create-restore-points-cli#exclude-disks-when-creating-a-restore-point) or [PS](../virtual-machines/virtual-machines-create-restore-points-powershell#exclude-disks-from-the-restore-point) or [portal](../virtual-machines/virtual-machines-create-restore-points-portal#step-2-create-a-vm-restore-point) please follow the respective steps.
+If you are using [CLI](virtual-machines-create-restore-points-cli.md#exclude-disks-when-creating-a-restore-point), [PowerShell](virtual-machines-create-restore-points-powershell.md#exclude-disks-from-the-restore-point), or [Portal](virtual-machines-create-restore-points-portal.md#step-2-create-a-vm-restore-point), follow the respective steps.

 ## VMRestorePointClientError - Restore point creation failed due to no network connectivity on the virtual machine.

 **Error code**: VMRestorePointClientError<br>
 **Error message**: Restore Point creation failed due to no network connectivity on the virtual machine.
 Ensure that VM has network access.
-Either whitelist Azure datacenter IP ranges or setup a proxy server for network access.
-For more details, refer to  http://go.microsoft.com/fwlink/?LinkId=800034 .
+Either safelist Azure datacenter IP ranges or setup a proxy server for network access.
+For more details, see  https://go.microsoft.com/fwlink/?LinkId=800034 .
 If you are already using proxy server, make sure that proxy server settings are configured correctly.<br>

-After you trigger creation of restore point, compute service starts communicating with the VM snapshot extension to take a point-in-time snapshot.
-Any of the following conditions might prevent the snapshot from being triggered.
+After you trigger creation of restore point, the compute service starts communicating with the VM snapshot extension to take a point-in-time snapshot.
+The following conditions might prevent the snapshot from being triggered.
 If the snapshot isn't triggered, a restore point failure might occur.
-Complete the following troubleshooting step, and then retry your operation:
+Complete the following troubleshooting steps and retry your operation:

 ## InternalError / InternalExecutionError / InternalOperationError - An internal execution error occurred.
 Please retry later.